 Some people describe them as large pimples that bleed, red warts that scab, pink freckles, or a bump that hurts and does not go away.
 You also might not even notice them.
 They rarely spread to other organs, and they can be treated with surgery.

 Melanoma, in most cases, is either an old mole that changes, or a new mole that appears.
-These moles do not always look ugly, but they always look different than normal moles.
+These always look different from normal moles.
 People with red hair, blue eyes and pale skin have a higher risk for melanoma, but it can happen to anybody.

 What to look for

 Throughout the year, you should examine your skin head-to-toe, looking for any suspicious lesions.
 To help you spot possible skin cancer, think ABCDE, Gonzalez Santiago suggests:

 Asymmetry: Draw an imaginary line through the middle of your mole, and the two sides should match, meaning it is symmetrical.
 When the two halves do not match, that can be a warning sign for melanoma.